Efficient numerical approximation of a non-regular Fokker--Planck equation associated with first-passage time distributions: Introduction

 In Section~\ref{SMRM} we apply a minimal residual method~\cite{11,249.99,249.992} to approximate the solution $e$ to~\eqref{R3}.
 This method is known to give quasi-best approximations from the selected trial space in the norm on a natural solution space being the intersection of two Bochner spaces.
 Taking as trial space the space of continuous piecewise bilinears with respect to a uniform partition of the space-time cylinder into rectangles with mesh width $h$, in Theorem~\ref{thm:optimal convergence} the optimal error bound of order $h$ is shown for the solution~$e$ to~\eqref{R3}.

 In Section~\ref{sec:parameter dependence} we consider the situation that $\mu$, $\alpha$, and $\beta$ can be parametrized analytically and verify that in this case the corresponding solution $e$ to ~\eqref{R3} (transformed onto the unit square) depends analytically on these parameters as well as on the final time $\tau$, see Theorem~\ref{thm:analytic_in_para}.
 This justifies the use of a sparse tensor-product interpolation~\cite{239.18} to determine the solution $e$ to ~\eqref{R3} efficiently for multiple end-time and parameter values.
-Finally, in Section~\ref{sec:examples} we provide numerical simulations for three different decision models taken from the neurophysiological literature.
-In a parallel publication~\cite{bcgs21}, aimed at the neuroscientific community, we provide further numerical experiments and code.
-In particular, in~\cite{bcgs21} we apply the Crank--Nicolson method to approximate the solution $e$ to ~\eqref{R3}.
+Finally, in Section~\ref{sec:examples} we provide numerical simulations for three different decision models taken from the neurophysiological literature. \res{In our parallel publication~\cite{BCGS21} mentioned above, we provide further numerical experiments and code.
+There,} we apply the Crank--Nicolson method \res{(without giving any error analysis)} to approximate the solution $e$ to~\eqref{R3}.
 In the examples we consider it appears that the Crank--Nicolson method leads to similar convergence as the minimal residual method.
-Although theoretical results for the minimal residual method are stronger, Crank--Nicolson may be preferred in practice as it is easier to implement.
-We refer to~\cite{bcgs21} for further details.
+Although \res{we only provide a rigorous error analysis for the minimal residual method}, Crank--Nicolson may be preferred in practice as it is easier to implement.
+We refer to~\cite{BCGS21} for further details.